andreucastillo/TemporalScalesMetacommunities/README.md

 Code associated with:

-Andreu Castillo Escrivà, Juan Rueda & Francesc Mesquita-Joanes.
-Under review.
+Andreu Castillo-Escrivà, Francesc Mesquita-Joanes, & Juan Rueda (2020).
 Effects of the temporal scale of observation on the analysis of aquatic invertebrate metacommunities.
+Frontiers in Ecology and Evolution, 298.

 Scripts of the analyses: